gapan/2048.pl/README.md

 L, R, U and D values are the scores for moving left, right, up or down, respectivelly.

-Needless to say that there exist a lot of faster algorithms that solve the game a lot more efficiently that this does.
+Needless to say that there exist a lot of faster implementations that solve the game a lot more efficiently that this does.